haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 The code for training the model is located in the 'Train, Validate and Test the Model' cells of Step 2 of the notebook.

 Training consisted of 40 epochs.
-For each epoch, I divided the training data into batches of 128 and then trained on each batch.
+For each epoch, I first shuffled all the training data divided the training data into batches of 128.
 For each batch, the error between the predicted classification and actual classification was calculated using the softmax_cross_entropy_with_logits function.
 The average cross entropy loss was then minimized using the AdamOptimizer.
+The values for the learning rate and dropout probability were found by trying a few values and selecting the values that resulted in the best performance.

-For each epoch, loss and accuracy statistics were calculated for the training, validation, and testing data.
+After all batches in an epoch were trained, the model was then evaluated against both the training data and the validation data and then these values, along with the corresponding loss were printed to the screen.
+This process was then repeated for the specified number of epochs.
+Once I decided on my final architecture, I evaluated the model against the test data.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.